 Whether it’s just a threatening twitch in the side or an all out, doubled-over abdomen-ripping pain – the stitch strikes down athletes of all calibres and in a surprisingly wide range of sports.
-But what causes it and how do we prevent it?

 Australia’s Dr Darren Mortan is an expert in “Exercise Related Transient Abdominal Pain” and has been carrying out leading edge research in this area.
 Dr Mortan is the Director of the Avondale Centre for Exercise Sciences and a lecturer in the Department of Health and Physical Education at Avondale College NSW.